Self-employment: Calculating income from self-employment

 There is no choice on how the monthly accounts are prepared for DWP – they must conform to the Universal Credit regulations.

-The cash basis is optional and eligible businesses can elect to use it on an annual basis.
-However, certain trades are not allowed to use the cash basis and there is also a turnover ‘exit’ threshold (see below).
-Alternatively, businesses can use the ‘accruals basis’ (generally accepted accountancy practice).
+The cash basis is optional and eligible businesses can elect not to use it on an annual basis (for the 2024/25 tax year onwards).
+However, certain trades are not allowed to use the cash basis.
+Alternatively, businesses can elect to use the ‘accruals basis’ (generally accepted accountancy practice).

 Thresholds